 Robert strives to create compelling experiences through interaction and communication.

-Robert is currently an associate professor of graphic design and interactive media in the School of Art & Design at the University of Wisconsin-Stout.
+Robert is a professor of graphic design and interactive media in the School of Art & Design at the University of Wisconsin-Stout.
 He believes in curiosity, user research, and practice.

 Seing the Wonder